LlamaCppEngine

 Parameters:

 • repo_id – The ID of the model repo to load from Hugging Face.
+If this is set, filename must be set and model_path may not be set.

 • max_context_size – The context size of the model.